stewartbryson/gradle-snowflake/README.md

 5 actionable tasks: 5 executed
 ```

- # Manual configuration of `maven-plugin` with External Stages
+ # Manual configuration of `maven-publish` with External Stages
 For organizations that already use `maven-publish` extensively, or have customizations outside the scope of auto-configuration, the plugin supports disabling auto-configuration:

 ```